mixmastamyk/e2/readme.rst

 .. code:: python

-    >>> for key, value in env.items():      # it's a dict print(key, value)
+    >>> for key, value in env.items():      # it's a dict* print(key, value)

     # output…

-    >>> env.USER.title()                    # it's a str
+    >>> env.USER.title()                    # it's a str*
     'Fred'

     >>> env.TERM.partition('-')             # a safer split
     ('xterm', '-', '256color')

+*  Sung to the tune, *"It's a Sin,"* by the Pet Shop Boys.

 Parsing & Conversions
 -----------------------

-Another handy feature is convenient type conversion and parsing of values from strings, using additional properties of an Entry object.
+Another handy feature of Entry objects is convenient type conversion and parsing of values from strings.
+Additional properties for this functionality are available.
 For example:

 .. code:: python